solo-io/packer-plugin-arm-image/README.md

 - kpartx - mapping the partitons to mountable devices
 - qemu-user-static - Executing arm binaries

-To install the needed binaries:
+To install the needed binaries on derivatives of the Debian Linux variant:

 ```
 sudo apt install kpartx qemu-user-static
 ```

 Other commands that are used are (that should already be installed) : mount, umount, cp, ls, chroot.

 To resize the filesystem, the following commands are used: